Meriem-Bounaas/OrangeHRM-Selenium/README.md

 # Test Cases:

-1. Login with valid credential.
+1. Login as an administrator with valid credentials.
-2. Login with Invalid credential.
+2. Login as an administrator with invalid credentials.
 3. Create an employee.
-4. Create employee without username.
+4. Create an employee without username.
-5. Search employee with id.
+5. Search for an employee by ID.
-6. Update employee Id by random Id.
-7. Logout Admin.
+6. Logout as the administrator.
+7. Login using the valid credentials of the created employee.
+8. Insert the employee's Gender,Marital Status, Blood, Address and email.

 # Scenarios:
+1. Login to orange hrm demo site: https://opensource-demo.orangehrmlive.com/
+2. Create an employees and save it to csv file
+3. Now go to PIM dashboard and search by user's ID.
+Assert that the user is found.
+4. Now click on the user from the search table and update id by random userid
+5. Now again search the user by new user id from the PIM dashboard menu and assert that the user is found
+6. Now logout from admin and login with the employee's valid credentials
+7. Now click on My Info menu
+8. Select marital status, Gender and Blood Type and save it
+9. Click on contact details and input city, zip code and email
+10. Logout the user

 ### Allure Report: